 [1, -3, 5, -7].

-If we try to print the interator we would just see the iterator object (a
+Remember that iterators are lazy - they don't perform any calculations until they need to.
+If we try to print the iterator we would just see the iterator object (a

 [-1, 3, -1, 7]

-map can take more than one iterator, provided the function object takes the same number of parameters.
-For example:
+map can take more than one iterable, provided the function object takes the same number of parameters.
+For example,